Life – Terror. Ecstasy. Fight. Denial. Flight. Failure. PAIN. Forgiveness. Reconciliation. Hope. Love. Peace – Death.

 We were going down great until we started the Russian’ language bit.

 They pulled us once more!
 This time turning the power off completely mid song!

 The night got friskier and tenser!

 Our security started coaxing us into drinking games, shots of crazy home brewed vodka followed by arm wrestling.
 We noticed that we were the only ones drinking, they were pretending to drink, throwing their shots to one side.

 This escalated to them asking for and then demanding any ‘spare’ US dollars, or UK £’s.

 Paul’s paranoid nightmares had suddenly become reality!

-He challenged Richie to an arm wrestling contest and Richey beat him fair and square.
+He challenged Richie to an arm wrestling contest and Richie beat him fair and square.
 The guy was distraught, humiliated, he couldn’t believe it and couldn’t accept it.
 He demanded a rematch.
-Richey won again and then again, a third time despite the young Russian cheating during the third bout, using the table as extra leverage.
+Richie won again and then again, a third time despite the young Russian cheating during the third bout, using the table as extra leverage.